Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/TNBC-aptamer.md

 <p class="header_box" id="description">Description</p>
-<font>In 2020, Camorani, S. et al. identified a panel of nuclease-resistant RNA aptamers that bind to target cells by integrating a cell-SELEX method for the specific recognition of TNBC cells with high-throughput sequencing technology and their cisplatin- and doxorubicin-resistant derivatives,  and distinguish TNBC cells from both normal breast cells and non-TNBC breast cancer cells.
-Further, these aptamers interfere with the TNBC cells capacity of growing in vitro as mammospheres, a feature associated with the malignant phenotype, thus indicating they could be employed as important anti-tumor agents<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<br></font>
+<p>In 2020, Camorani, S. et al. identified a panel of nuclease-resistant RNA aptamers that bind to target cells by integrating a cell-SELEX method for the specific recognition of TNBC cells with high-throughput sequencing technology and their cisplatin- and doxorubicin-resistant derivatives,  and distinguish TNBC cells from both normal breast cells and non-TNBC breast cancer cells.
+Further, these aptamers interfere with the TNBC cells capacity of growing in vitro as mammospheres, a feature associated with the malignant phenotype, thus indicating they could be employed as important anti-tumor agents<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<br></p>

 <p class="header_box" id="SELEX">SELEX</p>